 We just don’t get the logic behind the name filet americain.
 What is it?
 Raw meat paste.
 Is it made of Americans?
 Hopefully not.

 Stupid jokes aside, it seems the name comes from the 1920s in France where steak tartare was then called steack à l’Americaine.
 The Dutch version usually consists of finely chopped raw beef mixed with spices and flavorings and is eaten as a spread on bread or crackers.
 Many people like to top it with chopped raw onion as well.
-At restaurants you might find it topped with an egg, try filet americain in Amsterdam at Herengracht Restaurant, Broodje Bert or La Cage.
+At restaurants you might find it topped with an egg, try filet americain in Amsterdam at Herengracht Restaurant or Broodje Bert.

 You can easily prepare filet americain at home but many purchase it ready made in small plastic tubs at the grocery store or butcher shop.
 It is common Dutch cuisine item that often appears at parties as an appetizer and at office lunches as a sandwich topping.
 But beware if you are pregnant or have a compromised immune system, it is raw beef after all.

 Small soft breadrolls with currants and raisins inside, krentenbollen are often eaten for breakfast spread with butter or topped with a slice of cheese.
 We especially like them with oude kaas for a contrast between the sweet flavor of the roll and the tanginess of the cheese.

 These bread rolls are softer, sweeter and more golden in color than other buns due to the inclusion of egg yolks and sugar in the typical recipe.

 You can find krentenbollen in most grocery stores and bakeries in the Netherlands.
 Check out our favorite bakeries in Amsterdam.